murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Modified Cairn.md

 ---
 #### Wilderness Actions
 During each Watch, each characters declares which **Wilderness Action** they will take.
-Only the Travel action actually covers ground, at the end of the other actions you remain (roughly) in your current location.
+Only the **Hike** action actually covers ground, at the end of the other actions you remain (roughly) in your current location.

-##### Travel
+##### Hike
-- A Wilderness Action usually taken as a group.
-When you Travel, you move closer to your destination.
+- A Wilderness Action that has to be taken as a group.
+When you Hike, you move closer to your destination.
-- Depending on the terrain, you might need to roll to see if you get lost.
+- Designate one of the Hikers to be the Wayfinder.
+They will roll to see if you get lost along the way.
-- If you get lost, you will have to spend another Watch traveling to get back on track.
+- If you get lost, you will have to spend another Watch hiking to get back on track.
 - Other factors can also limit your progress, such as inclement weather or unexpected blocks or overgrowths.
-- While you Travel, any obvious locations, features, and terrain of nearby areas are revealed according to their distance.
+- While you Hike, any obvious locations, features, and terrain of nearby areas are revealed according to their distance.
-- Traveling during the Night Watch comes with added risk of encountering dangers, allows for less progress, and requires proper light sources to do.
+- Hiking during the Dusk and Night Watch comes with added risk of encountering dangers, allows for less progress, and requires proper light sources to do.
 It is possible, but not without risk and cost!

 ##### Explore
 - A character who Explores spends the Watch searching around in a large area, looking for hidden locations or scouting out dangers ahead.
-- If your destination is not marked on your map, the only way to find it is to Travel in the right direction and spend time Exploring the area.
+- If your destination is not marked on your map, the only way to find it is to Hike in the right direction and spend time Exploring the area.
 - If you Explore, you don't move from your current location.

-##### Supply
+##### Forage
-- A character who Supplies spends the Watch hunting, fishing, or otherwise foraging for essential items.
+- A character who Forages spends the Watch hunting, fishing, or otherwise foraging for essential items.
-- At the end of the Watch, they find 1d4 Rations (3 uses each)
+- At the end of the Watch, they find d3-d6 Rations, based on the terrain you're in.
-- For each additional character taking the Supply action, the die steps up in size - to a maximum of 1d12.
+- For each additional character taking the Forage action, the die steps up in size - to a maximum of 1d12.
 - Depending on the area, you might find some homesteads or small villages to resupply in.

 ##### Make Camp
-- When you make camp, you settle down to rest.
+- When you make camp, you set out to find a good location to rest in.
+This includes scouting for the right area, gathering firewood, cooking, setting up tents, clearing the perimeter, et cetera.
+Only one person is required to Make Camp.
+- You need to have Made Camp in order to Sleep.
+Otherwise, you can only Rest.

+##### Rest
+- If you spend a Watch Resting, you remain in your current location and only undertake light activities.
-- Everyone has to consume a **Ration** to get the benefits from the rest.
-If you go for 3 Watches without Making Camp or having a Ration while Making Camp, you become **Deprived**.
+- If you consume a **Ration**, you recover one Strain at the end of the Watch.
+If you can't consume a **Ration**, you don't gain any benefits.

+##### Sleep
+- If you consume a **Ration** and spend a Watch Sleeping without any major interruptions, you recover all Strain when you wake up.
+Additionally you can recover 1 point of Quality Loss.
+If your sleep is majorly interrupted or if you can't consume a **Ration**, you don't gain any benefits.
+- You can only Sleep if you have Made Camp.
+Otherwise the Watch counts as a Rest.
-- It's generally advised to set a sentry schedule while sleeping in the wild.
+- It's generally advised to set a sentry while sleeping in the wild.
+That person might need to Rest earlier, while others Make Camp or Forage.
-- At the end of the Watch, everyone who has had a full night's rest removes all **Strain**.
-- A night with light interruptions, such as standing guard for a period of time, only allows you to remove one **Strain**.

 ---
 #### Example of Wilderness Travel
 The party starts out at Auchentyr and wants to travel to the Wood Lodge, which is 4 Watches away.
-On day one, the party elects to Travel for the Morning and Afternoon Watch.
-For the Night Watch, they decide to Make Camp.
+On day one, the party elects to Hike for the Dawn and Noon Watch.
+For the Dusk Watch, they decide to Make Camp so they can Sleep in the Night Watch.
 They have now covered 2 Watches of the trip and have 2 Watches to go until their destination.
 The following day, the weather turns bad.
-The party spends the Morning Watch in Travel, but unfortunately get lost.
-They have to spend the Afternoon Watch to get back on track.
-They now have a choice: Make Camp for the Night Watch and cover the remaining distance tomorrow, or risk Travel through the Night Watch and arrive at the Lodge in the morning.
+The party spends the Dawn Watch Hiking, but unfortunately get lost.
+They have to spend the Noon Watch to get back on track.
+They now have a choice: Make Camp to be ready for the Night Watch and cover the remaining distance tomorrow, or risk Hiking through the Dusk Watch and arrive at the Lodge at Moonrise.

 ---
 ##### The Wilderness Event Die
 When the characters travel through the wilderness, they might come across unexpected obstacles, natural phenomena, or wilderness inhabitants.
 The GM rolls the Wilderness Event Die - a d6 - at **Sunrise** and **Sunset**.
 The results of the Die occur somewhere in the 12 hours thereafter.
-If the party decides to Travel, Explore, or Forage during the Night Watch, an additional Event Die is rolled.
+If the party decides to Hike, Explore, or Forage during the Dusk or Night Watch, an additional Event Die is rolled.

 Specific terrains or circumstances might change the Wilderness Event Die into a d4 or a d8.